AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 April has only one unstable ReLU, so each child is already one connected linear region.
 In a larger network, an off/on child may still contain several linear regions created by other unstable ReLUs.
-Further branches group and separate those regions until the bounds can settle every leaf.
+Further phase branches continue the division until every leaf receives a decisive bound.

 ## Bound, split, and repeat